wso2/docs-is/en/docs/develop/extend/workflows/extend-the-workflow-event-handler.md

     ![add-workflow-engagement](../../../assets/img/extend/add-workflow-engagement.png)

-3. Under the **Operation Category** you will see the new operation category.
+3. Under the **Operation Category**, you will see the new operation category.

     ![Operation category selection](../../../assets/img/extend/operation-category-selection.png)